 Still I Rise

 We hope you can join us at this year’s Still I Rise event to stand up against human trafficking.
-This year The Salvation Army New York in collaboration with Not on My Watch and the Faith Alliance Against Slavery and Trafficking (FAAST) will host two days of education, training, and worship.
+This year The Salvation Army New York in collaboration with Not On My Watch, Inc. and the Faith Alliance Against Slavery and Trafficking (FAAST) will host two days of education, training, and worship.

 Three events in two days.